FORTH-ICS-INSPIRE/artemis/README.md

 (section: "Added").
 The following main features are supported:

 * Real-time monitoring of the changes in the BGP routes of the prefixes originated by the AS running ARTEMIS.
-* Real-time detection and notifications of BGP prefix hijacking attacks/events of the following types (please refer to the attack taxonomy in the ARTEMIS ToN paper):
+* Real-time detection and notifications of BGP prefix hijacking attacks/events of the following types (please refer to the attack taxonomy in our [ARTEMIS ToN paper](https://www.inspire.edu.gr/wp-content/pdfs/artemis_TON2018.pdf)):
   * exact-prefix type-0/1
   * sub-prefix of any type
   * squatting attacks.